gooddata/gooddata-ui-sdk/libs/sdk-ui-tests-e2e/README.md

 ### Running tests locally

--   Make sure, that application in scenarios folder is built.
--   Run script `run-isolated-local`.
-The script prepares docker instances with needed volumes and runs the tests on the scenarios application.
+To run the tests against a live backend follow these steps:

 -   run `rush build -t sdk-ui-tests-e2e` to have the latest changes applied to the E2E tests package
--   navigate to `libs/sdk-ui-tests-e2e` package
--   run `npm run build-scenarios` to prepare the testing application
--   run `npm run run-scenarios-local` to run the testing application.
+-   run `npm run start-scenarios` to run the testing application.
 The application will run on port 9500
 -   run `npm run cypress` to start cypress local instance

-The test application runs on `http://localhost:9500/gooddata-ui-sdk/?scenario=<scenario-key>`, to show the Scenario you want to test, replace the `<scenario-key>` variable with the value of respective Scenario key.
+The test application runs on `http://localhost:9500/gooddata-ui-sdk?scenario=<scenario-key>`, to show the Scenario you want to test, replace the `<scenario-key>` variable with the value of respective Scenario key.
 You can find all available keys in the `ComponentResolver.tsx`.

 To log in to the scenario app, visit `http://localhost:9500/gdc/account/login`